 Science, Mathematics and Research for Transformation (SMART) Scholarships offer opportunities for undergraduate, master’s, and doctoral students currently pursuing a degree in one of the 21 STEM disciplines.
 SMART scholars receive full tuition, annual stipends, internships, and guaranteed employment with the DoD after graduation.

 Soros Fellowship for New Americans provides graduate fellowships to New Americans (naturalized citizens or “green card” holders, or children of naturalized citizens) in any discipline.

-Weeks Journalism Fellowship is designed to give a promising individual the opportunity to launch a career in journalism.
+Stone & Hold Weeks Fellowship is designed to give a promising individual the opportunity to launch a career in journalism.